 April 9, 2013 – In hospital again – 3rd time

 Well, here I am again, needles, poking, more needles, more tests.
 A bit weepy I must say.
 Off to exploratory surgery this morning.
 Not too invasive I hope, but really need this done.
 Sadly had to cancel a bunch of clinics and lectures.
 Prayers please.
 Oh boy do I need them.

 March 26 – Some good news in hospital

 The pancreatitis is a little bit better today, blood testing every 5 mins I swear!
 But better news…they scanned my breast (again!) and it’s fluid not blood, and although big and painful, it won’t need to be drained we hope.
 They’re keeping an eye on it, but it’s better news than yesterday.
 Went for a couple of little walks today.

-Tuesday March 19 – Asking for help
+Tuesday March 19 – The hospital screwed up

 I hate asking for help, but today I did, and I feel so much better.
 It was stupid, it’s all about culmination of so many things coming together at once.
 Firstly it’s the breast reduction/removal, then cancer, then feeling worse and worse every day, right now I’ve been in bed for TWO WEEKS, and everyone knows how energetic I am, and that’s just impossible.
 I’m even watching COOKING SHOWS on TV…oh dear!